fion21/Robots-React/README.md

 # Robots React

-A Create-react-app project that uses React Redux to manage states, fetch APIs and allows the user to search for the fetched results using functional components and hooks
+A Create-react-app project that uses React Redux to manage states, fetch APIs and allows the user to search for the fetched results using functional components and hooks.
+This deployment has been optimized for production from a production build file.

 ![alt text](https://github.com/fion21/Robots-React/blob/master/robosample.png)